Marmalade-NG/marmalade-ng-sweep-bot/README.md

 # marmalade-ng-sweep-bot

-Bot for test purpose only.
+Bot for test/example purpose only.

-Terminate/withdraw sales on MArmalade NG
+Terminate/withdraw sales on Marmalade-NG

 ## Action